Jason Lewis (Minnesota politician): 2020

 Lewis was mentioned as a possible candidate against Senator Al Franken in 2014, but did not run.
-In August 2019, he launched a campaign for that seat, now held by Tina Smith.
+In August 2019, he launched a campaign for that seat, held by former lieutenant governor Tina Smith.
 Lewis pledged not to distance himself from Trump or his policies.
 Most polls predicted Smith's reelection.
 She was reelected by a 5.2% margin, the closest Senate election in Minnesota since 2008.
-There was some speculation before the election that races would be close due to two pro-marijuana legalization parties (the G-LC and LMN), which took a combined 7.69% of the vote.
+There was some speculation before the election that races would be close due to two pro-marijuana legalization parties (the G–LC and LMN), which took a combined 7.69% of the vote.

 Political positions

 In the 115th United States Congress, Lewis voted with his party in 96.3% of votes and in line with President Trump's position in 90% of votes.

 According to Project Vote Smart's 2016 analysis, Lewis generally supported anti-abortion legislation, opposed income tax increases, opposed mandatory minimum sentences for nonviolent drug offenders, opposed federal spending, supported lowering taxes as a means of promoting economic growth, opposed requiring states to adopt federal education standards, supported the building of the Keystone Pipeline, opposed federal regulation of greenhouse gas emissions, opposed gun-control legislation, supported repealing the Affordable Care Act, supported requiring immigrants who are unlawfully present to return to their country of origin before they are eligible for citizenship, and opposed American intervention in Iraq and Syria beyond air support.